 Why is UTC's Computational Science Program Unique?

-Our PhD program is unique because it emphasizes interdisciplinary teamwork and is integrated with a research center to prepare graduates to develop and apply advanced modeling, simulation and optimization software for a broad range of real-world scientific analysis, data-driven discovery, and product design solutions.
+The PhD program is unique because it emphasizes interdisciplinary teamwork and is integrated with a research center to prepare graduates to develop and apply advanced modeling, simulation, and optimization software for a broad range of real-world scientific analysis, data-driven discovery, and product design solutions.

 The program offers opportunities for significant interaction with multiple faculty and researchers across the UTC campus.
-Each individual student research topic is integrated with the overall SimCenter research program.
+Each individual students research topic is integrated with the research being carried out at the various academic departments in addition to dedicated research centers such as the SimCenter and CUIP.
 Students participate in team research focused on real-world problems and are prepared to enter the workforce and make immediate contributions.

 To achieve technological advancements in these research areas, combined inter-related topics are required including (but not limited to):